ScooloV/bbpedia/docs/core_rules.md

 should be discussed between coaches or decided by tournament organisers.
 Any SPP that are not spent are lost.

-*For example, if a coach has 36 SPP to spend they* *may choose to distribute them evenly, giving six players a*
+*For example, if a coach has 36 SPP to spend theymay choose to distribute them evenly, giving six players a*

-*Primary skill, or giving four players a Primary skill and one* *player a Secondary skill.
-Alternatively, all of the SPP could* *be spent on one player.*
+*Primary skill, or giving four players a Primary skill and oneplayer a Secondary skill.
+Alternatively, all of the SPP couldbe spent on one player.*

 VALUE INCREASE